Preview: The Starling HandbookDaniel Sperl on September 30, 2016

 Flappy Starling: In this chapter, we are going to jump (flap?) right into the development of an actual game.
 Along the way, you will get a peek at Starling’s basic concepts.

-Topics: Organizing the code, scrolling, animations, basic phyics, collision detection
+Topics: Organizing the code, scrolling, animations, basic physics, collision detection

 Basic Concepts: Starling is built around several basic concepts that are designed to complement and extend each other.
 Together, they provide you with a set of tools that empower you to create any application you can imagine.